-Mission Statement The Whatcom Partnership for a Sustainable Economy is an initiative of government leaders working with residents, communities, and all economic sectors of the Whatcom community to create and support a healthy and diversified economy for its residents.
+Mission Statement The Small City Partnership is an initiative of local government leaders to create and support a healthy and diversified economy for its residents.

 Background In 2000, the Port of Bellingham led the effort to expand economic development leadership to all of Whatcom County and to initiate a collaborative approach with other agencies in the county, working on economic development and quality of life issues.
 The partnership’s key activities included the following: